Join Our Newsletter

 • Must serve children from birth to 5 years old.

-• If opening a new family child care business, must be in the pre-licensing stage or completed pre-licensing.
-Applicants in the pre-licensing phase must submit documentation that verifies that they have applied for a license.
+• If opening a new family child care program, applicant must submit documentation that shows that they have applied for a child care license and have been assigned a license number.

 How can the funds be used?